New mum’s guide to colostrum harvesting

 What are the pros and cons of colostrum harvesting?

-“Many pregnant women harvest their colostrum to store up breast milk and to practice breastfeeding before their little one is born,” says Leila.
+“Many pregnant women harvest their colostrum to store up breast milk and to practise breastfeeding before their little one is born,” says Leila.
 “It is also beneficial for women having multiple babies (and more mouths to feed!) or whose milk might be delayed following a planned c-section.”

 Other reasons pregnant women may harvest colostrum is if their baby include: